Strategy for quantum algorithm design assisted by machine learning: Abstract

 \section{Abstract}

-We propose a general-purpose method for quantum algorithm design assisted by machine learning.
-The method is of using a {\em quantum-classical hybrid} simulator, where a ``quantum student'' is being taught by a ``classical teacher.''
-In other words, in our method, the learning system is supposed to evolve into a quantum algorithm for a given problem, assisted by classical main-feedback system.
-Our method is applicable to design, in principle, every quantum oracle-based algorithm.
+We propose a method for quantum algorithm design assisted by machine learning.
+The method uses a {\em quantum-classical hybrid} simulator, where a ``quantum student'' is being taught by a ``classical teacher.''
+In other words, in our method, the learning system is supposed to evolve into a quantum algorithm for a given problem assisted by classical main-feedback system.
+Our method is applicable to design quantum oracle-based algorithm.
 As a case study, we chose an oracle decision problem, called a Deutsch-Jozsa problem.
-We showed by using Monte-Carlo simulations that our simulator {\em can} faithfully {\em learn} quantum algorithms to solve the problem.
-Remarkably, the learning time is proportional to the {\em square root} of the total number of parameters instead of the exponential dependance found in the classical machine learning based method.
+We showed by using Monte-Carlo simulations that our simulator {\em can} faithfully {\em learn} quantum algorithm to solve the problem for given oracle.
+Remarkably, learning time is proportional to the {\em square root} of the total number of parameters instead of the exponential dependance found in the classical machine learning based method.

 [1]{\left<#1\right|} [1]{\left|#1\right>} [1]{\left|#1\right|} [1]{\left<#1\right>} [2]{\left<{#1}|{#2}\right>} [2]{\left|{#1}\left>\right<{#2}\right|} [2]{\left[{#1},{#2}\right]}